Quasi-Bayes in Latent Variable Models: Main Results

-\begin{remark}[On Multiple Identifying Restrictions] If $(\epsilon_1,\epsilon_2,X)$ are mutually independent in model (\ref{repm-model}), the roles of $Y_1$ and $Y_2$ can be interchanged in (\ref{koltarski3}).
-In particular, this provides us with two sets of identifying restrictions.
-It is straightforward to modify the quasi-Bayes posteriors in (\ref{qb-rep-0}) and (\ref{qb-rep2-0}) to include both sets of restrictions.
-One way to achieve this is to use the quasi-likelihood \end{remark}
+\begin{remark}[On Symmetric Restrictions] If $(X, \epsilon_1, \epsilon_2)$ are mutually independent, the roles of $Y_1$ and $Y_2$ become interchangeable in the identifying restrictions.
+This provides us with two sets of moment identifying restrictions.
+The simplest approach to accommodate this setting is to construct the quasi-Bayes posterior using both sets of moment restrictions:

-\begin{remark}[On the choice of Quasi-Likelihood] In practice, the choice of quasi-likelihood used to induce a valid quasi-Bayes posterior is not unique.
-For example, one could base a quasi-likelihood on the identity (\ref{koltarski2}) directly.
-While such a choice is more straightforward for theoretical analysis, implementation requires evaluation of the path integral.
-As discussed previously, this is further complicated by the fact that the empirical analog of the ratio appearing inside the path integral is volatile and highly sensitive to the choice of $t \in \R^d$. \end{remark}
+We recommend this choice unless there are compelling empirical arguments to treat the nuisance errors asymmetrically. \end{remark}